-Where they are employed, the TOR for the supervising Engineer needs to clearly outline the expectations of their role in ensuring that SEA and SH risks and prevention and mitigation measures are properly reflected in the C- ESMP and are implemented.
-It is critical that the supervising Engineer has appropriately qualified social and environmental specialists.
+Where they are employed, the TOR for the Supervising Engineer needs to clearly outline the expectations of their role in ensuring that SEA and SH risks and prevention and mitigation measures are properly reflected in the C-ESMP and are implemented.
+It is critical that the Supervising Engineer has appropriately qualified social and environmental specialists.
 In addition, for Moderate, Substantial and High risk projects, the consultants need to demonstrate that they have the appropriate capacity to take on SEA and SH- related responsibilities, such as supervising the signing of CoC, verifying that a working GM for SEA and SH, as well as other staff reporting mechanisms for SEA and SH are in place, and that referrals of SEA and SH cases can be made safely and ethically, and working with GBV service providers and entry points into service provision (as required) to raise awareness of reporting processes for SEA and SH.
 Supervising Engineers also have a role in the resolution of SEA and SH complaints made to the project-related GM or via staff reporting mechanisms, not only for the project but also for ensuring any sanctions on their own staff are applied.

 For projects with Substantial and High risk of SEA or SH, it is prudent to require quarterly inspections to monitor the implementation of SEA and SH prevention and mitigation measures.
-It is recommended that the inspections include: (i) the supervising Engineer, who is the one tasked with day-to-day oversight of the contractor; (ii) the supervising Engineer's SEA/SH specialist; and (iii) the borrower's SEA/SH specialist.
-The presence of the borrower's SEA/SH specialist-who may in some cases be the project's social specialist-will support the supervising Engineer in assessing whether the necessary SEA and SH standards have been followed.
+It is recommended that the inspections include: (i) the Supervising Engineer, who is the one tasked with day-to-day oversight of the contractor; (ii) the Supervising Engineer's SEA/SH specialist; and (iii) the borrower's SEA/SH specialist.
+The presence of the borrower's SEA/SH specialist-who may in some cases be the project's social specialist-will support the Supervising Engineer in assessing whether the necessary SEA and SH standards have been followed.
 It will also provide the Borrower with an opportunity to verify that the relevant reports adequately reflect the actual situation with regard to mitigating SEA and SH risks.

-4.4.3 Borrower's Staffing
+4.4.3 Borrower's and Contractor's Staffing

-It is recommended that the borrower have appropriate environmental and social specialists available.
-Without them, it will be very difficult to manage the project's ESHS risks-especially related to SEA and SH.
-For projects at Substantial or High risk of SEA or SH, it is recommended for the borrower to have an SEA/SH specialist as part of the safeguard team to ensure SEA and SH-related activities and services are being delivered according to global quality and ethical guidelines.
+It is recommended that the borrower and the contractor each have appropriate environmental and social specialists available with SEA/SH expertise.
+Without them, it will be very difficult to manage the project's E&S requirements related to SEA and SH.
+For projects designated with a substantial or high risk of SEA or SH, it is strongly recommended for the borrower and contractors to have a designated SEA/SH specialist as part of the safeguard team to ensure SEA and SH-related activities and services are being delivered according to global quality and ethical guidelines.
+This person will be in addition to the GBV services provider that may be hired for the project.

-4.4.4 Independent Monitoring of SEA and SH
+4.4.4 Independent Monitoring of SEA and SHSH